-Deregulation means, for example, that restaurants and bars could decide opening hours at their own discretion.
-They would be allowed to serve alcohol until 4.00am by notifying the authorities of the extension, and customers could enjoy their drinks until 5.00am.
-All restaurants and bars could serve all kinds of alcoholic beverages and even sell them for consumption off the licenced premises on the same conditions that apply to retail stores.
-Moreover, the restrictions on the serving sizes of alcoholic beverages would be removed.
-Restaurants and bars would also be allowed to showcase their selection of strong alcoholic beverages on their websites, for example.
+Norms have been removed in many ways.
+Restaurants and bars, for example, can decide on opening hours at their own discretion.
+They are allowed to serve alcohol until 4.00am by notifying the authorities of the extension, and customers can enjoy their drinks until 5.00am.
+All restaurants and bars can serve all kinds of alcoholic beverages and even sell them for consumption off the licenced premises on the same conditions that apply to retail stores.
+Moreover, restrictions on serving sizes for alcoholic beverages were removed.
+Restaurants and bars are allowed to showcase their selection of strong alcoholic beverages on their websites, for example.

-The special qualification requirements for responsible managers in restaurants would be removed to facilitate recruiting and shift scheduling especially in seasonal restaurants and restaurants catering for families and tourists.
+The special qualification requirements for responsible managers in restaurants were removed, which facilitates recruiting and shift scheduling especially in seasonal restaurants and restaurants catering for families and tourists.

-What are the most significant impacts of the Alcohol Act on businesses in the sector?
+What are the most significant impacts of the new Alcohol Act on businesses in the sector?

-The consolidation of all regulations into one act would benefit all businesses in the sector.
+The consolidation of all regulations into one act benefits all businesses in the sector.

-Greater selection of alcoholic beverages in retail stores and the right to sell stronger alcoholic beverages would the sales increase especially by breweries and convenience stores.
-Domestic microbreweries producing craft beers would benefit from their new retail sale rights.
-Producers of strong alcoholic beverage would have greater opportunities to promote their products in the internet, for example.
+Greater selection of alcoholic beverages in retail stores and the right to sell stronger alcoholic beverages will increase sales especially in breweries and convenience stores.
+Domestic microbreweries producing craft beers will also benefit from their new retail sale rights.
+Producers of strong alcoholic beverage now have better opportunities to promote their products in the internet, for example.

-Deregulation mostly affects the restaurant sector.
-Lower qualification requirements for responsible managers in restaurants would facilitate recruiting and shift scheduling in restaurants.
+Deregulation mostly affected the restaurant sector.
+Lower qualification requirements for responsible managers in restaurants facilitates recruiting and shift scheduling in restaurants.

 Will neighbours be able to sleep during the night?
 Can anything be done if a restaurant’s customers keep the neighbours awake at night?

-The new Alcohol Act would strengthen people’s right to exert influence over their neighbourhood.
-The aim is that the extended opening hours of restaurants should not risk the neighbours’ health.
+The act strengthens people’s right to exert influence over their neighbourhood.
+The extended opening hours of restaurants must not risk the neighbours’ health.

-Where necessary, the licencing authorities would have the obligation to request a statement from the municipality and the police regarding serving licence applications.
-Residents in the neighbouring buildings would have to be notified of any applications concerning outdoors serving or licenced premises with a history of disturbances or excessive noise.
+Where necessary, the licencing authorities have an obligation to request a statement from the municipality and the police regarding serving licence applications.
+Residents in the neighbouring buildings have to be notified of any applications concerning outdoors serving or licenced premises with a history of disturbances or excessive noise.

-The licensing authorities would have the right to impose restrictions on the serving licence to prevent excessive noise in the neighbourhood, for example.
-They could impose shorter serving hours or order restaurants to lower their noise level.
-Municipalities would have a special right to decide on extended serving hours for example in central residential areas to promote the safety of residents.
-Municipal councils would have the right to prohibit, at their own discretion, the serving of alcoholic beverages in all the restaurants and bars in a certain area after 2am or 3am, for example.
-They could also restrict the serving hours on weekdays so that the extended serving hours would apply only on weekends.
+The licensing authorities have the right to impose restrictions on the serving licence to prevent excessive noise in the neighbourhood, for example.
+They can impose shorter serving hours or order restaurants to lower their noise level.
+Municipalities have a special right to decide on extended serving hours for example in central residential areas to promote the safety of residents.
+Municipal councils have the right to prohibit, at their own discretion, the serving of alcoholic beverages in all the restaurants and bars in a certain area after 2am or 3am, for example.
+They can also restrict the serving hours on weekdays so that the extended serving hours will apply only on weekends.